Job Title: Clinical Supervisor

 - Assure availability of clinical and administrative support to clinicians 24 hours/day, 7 days/week

-- Collaborate with stakeholders, both external in the community and within the agency
+- Collaborate with stakeholders, both external in the community and within the provider agency

 - Promote and educate about MST with both internal and external stakeholders

-- Generate and manage case referrals and manage clinician caseloads
+- Generate and manage case referrals and manage clinician caseloads, including all intake responsibilities

 - Collaborate actively with MST Expert around implementation of MST by the program, and to ensure continued development of own clinical skills and knowledge of relevant research